 Students are assessed at the end of each topic and informed of the areas upon which they need to improve.
 At the end of each academic year, they either take an internal or external examination.

-The faculty organises a range of clubs, including a Chess and Logic Club and a Gifted and Talented Club.
+The faculty organises a range of clubs, including a Chess Club and a Gifted and Talented Club.
 Students participate in the UK Maths Challenge at Junior, Intermediate and Senior level.
-‘Aftermath’ activities stretch the most able mathematicians.
+A select number of students will also go onto compete in the Team Challenge.